 What is the Sports Premium?

-The Government is providing funding of 150 million per annum for academic years 2013/14 and 2014/15 to provide quality primary PE and school sport.
-Each school will receive £8 000 plus an additional £5 per pupil for the next two years – for Primrose Hill this will equate to approximately £9 500.
+The Government is providing funding to ensure all school can provide quality primary PE and school sport.
+Each school will receive £16000 plus an additional £5 per pupil this academic year – for Primrose Hill this will equate to approximately £18000

 Provision in school